 Complete a Free Case Evaluation form now

 UM coverage comes into play when an at-fault driver has no insurance or not enough insurance to fully compensate you for your injury claim.
-Clients are often hesitant to make a UM claim with their insurance company for several reasons.
-Often clients are fearful their insurance company will drop them as customers or their insurance rates will increase as a result of filing a UM claim.
-Under Louisiana law, LA R.S.
-22:1284 (2010) expressly states, œ No insurer shall increase the rate, increase or add a surcharge, cancel or fail to renew any policy of motor vehicle insurance when such action is based on consideration of one or more nonfault incidents.
-Therefore, this language in effect prohibits the cancellation of a policy or increase in premiums when a UM claim is made as a UM claim can only be made when a policyholder is injured through no fault of their own.
+Unfortunately, clients are often hesitant to make a UM claim with their insurance company for several reasons.
+Often clients are fearful their insurance company will drop them as customers, or their insurance rates will increase due to filing a UM claim.

-Clients should not be hesitant to make a UM claim when the circumstances arise as this coverage is intended to protect you as an auto accident victim.
-After all, you are paying extra for this coverage and making a UM claim can pay for medical bills, pain and suffering, and other damages you otherwise may not be able to recover if the at-fault party has no insurance or not enough insurance.
+Clients should not hesitate to make a UM claim when the circumstances arise, as this coverage is intended to protect you as an auto accident victim.
+After all, you are paying extra for this coverage.
+Making a UM claim can pay for medical bills, pain and suffering, and other damages you otherwise may not be able to recover if the at-fault party has no insurance or not enough insurance.

 Contact Morris Bart About Your Car Accident Injuries from an Uninsured Motorist

-If you have been involved in a car accident injury with an uninsured motorist, please contact the personal injury attorneys at Morris Bart, LLC Attorneys at Law today.
+If you suffered a car accident injury with an uninsured motorist, please contact the personal injury attorneys at Morris Bart, LLC today.
 We offer a free case evaluation with our personal injury attorneys, who will review the details of your case and advise you on the best approach to getting the compensation you deserve for your car accident injury.

 to find a Morris Bart office near you.